ekxide/iceoryx2-book/source/fundamentals/messaging-patterns/request-response.md

 ```

 The `RequestResponse` messaging pattern is implemented using data structures in
 shared memory.
-Separate shared memory segements are used for sending requests
+Separate shared memory segments are used for sending requests
 and responses.
 The following structures are involved:

 1. **Payload segment**